 Now I'm at the river.
 I rode my bike down.
 It's beautiful and peaceful and just comfortably warm.
 But I still feel broken.
 And sad.
 I have more plants to plant at home.
 And by now more dog puddles.
 Although I'm seriously considering converting my house into a sacred shrine to dog hair and pee stains.
 Sometimes you just have to bend with the wind.
 I guess I'll go home and eat beans.
 It will give me something to throw up when I go shovel the rest of the dog poop in the yard.

 I have so many big things inside of me that I want to say.
 Important things.
 To my girls.
 But they're all choked up inside of my broken soul and can't find their way out.
 Some of my "friends" say I'm just too much drama.
-My husband just says I am not sane, which is the same as crazy, but sounds slightly nicer.
+Someone told me I am not sane, which is the same as crazy, but sounds slightly nicer.
 I think I'm too much passion.
 And with no outlet it's choking me to death.
 I worked hard for so many years to not be domesticated.
 To be out there doing cool things.
 Fighting fires and building trails and saving lives.
 But here I am.
 Potting plants and cleaning up after Too Many Dogs.
 Always the reluctant mother.
 Always discontent.
 I want to go join the military.
 Become an astronaut.
 Do something scary.
 Not plant flowers.
 But that's my job.
 Planting flowers.
 Keeping them alive.
 Cooking beans.
 It's not a bad job.
 I just feel like I've given up.
 I feel broken.

 The most important things I would say to Halle, who is now "technically" an adult, and all the other people dragging their grown up feet like me, are these: